 Hockey Double Minor Penalties

 A double-minor penalty calls for the offending player to serve four minutes in the penalty box.
-The team that committed the penalty will be short-handed for four minutes, meaning they will be down a skater on the ice for 5-on-4.
+The team that committed the penalty will be short-handed for four minutes, meaning they will be down a skater on the ice and playing 5-on-4.
 The other team will be on a power play.
 If a team scores a goal during a double minor penalty, one of the minor penalties will be removed, but the offender will still have to serve the remaining two minutes on the clock from the first minor penalty.

-REMEMBER: A double minor penalty is just two minor penalties combined into one.
-Each minor penalty is worth two minutes of time in the penalty box for a player.
+A double minor penalty is just two minor penalties combined into one.
+Each minor penalty is two minutes of time in the penalty box for a player.
 If a goal is scored, there is still one more minor penalty left to serve.

 List Of Double-Minor Penalties

-Power Play Goals (Double-Minor Penalties)
+Power Play Goals

-Delayed Penalty Rule
+Delayed Double Minor Penalty Rule

-REMEMBER: A team cannot have fewer than four players on the ice (one goalie and three skaters).
+Remember, a team cannot have fewer than four players on the ice (one goalie and three skaters).